wpexpertsio/new-user-approve/readme.txt

 * *new_user_approve_deny_user* - when the user has been denied

 = Translations =
 The plugin has been prepared to be translated.
-If you want to help to translate the plugin to your language, please have a look at the localization/new-user-approve.pot file which contains all defintions and may be used with a gettext editor like Poedit (Windows).
+If you want to help to translate the plugin to your language, please have a look at the localization/new-user-approve.pot file which contains all definitions and may be used with a gettext editor like Poedit (Windows).
 More information can be found on the [Codex](http://codex.wordpress.org/Translating_WordPress).

 When sending me your translation files, please send me your wordpress.org username as well.